FlamJamCamCode/Crucible/system share/foundations/42a architecture-first-civilization-pdf.md

 - False confirmations risk the confirmer's trust reputation
 - Systematic disagreements cause trust clusters to naturally separate
 - Trust maps diverge when groups fundamentally disagree about value delivery
-- Mining rewards flow to those confirming real utility provision
+- Mining rewards flow to those providing real utility, and those that confirm and those that generate unfakability decentralization by PoP.
 - Identity itself can be socially recovered or contested through witness consensus

 **This is THE mechanism that prevents gaming** - every utility claim must be validated by a real person with reputation at stake.
-The blockchain becomes a record of actual value delivery confirmed by real humans, not just computational proof-of-work.
+The blockchain becomes a record of actual value delivery confirmed by real humans, not computational proof-of-work, but real persons stating beliefs of utility provisioning.

 **Trust Maps are Subjective and Divergent**: Your trust scores for others differ from mine.
 When we disagree about whether utility was provided, our trust maps diverge.
 Over time, this creates natural trust clusters of people who share similar value assessments.
+Who, so to speak, can cooperate or interact pragmatically together, and those that can not do so with them.

 ---

 ## The AR Phase Engine: Will Fulfillment, Not Attention {#ar-phase-engine}

-The AR Phase Engine visualizes opportunities for will manifestation through colored overlays in physical space. **This is NOT about capturing attention or competing for eyeballs** - it's about helping humans find pathways to fulfill their actual desires.
+The AR Phase Engine visualizes aejectivities or virtual worlds of alignment shared, opportunities for will manifestation through colored overlays in physical space. **This is NOT about capturing attention or competing for eyeballs** - it's about helping humans find pathways to fulfill their actual desires - but with shared sensory realities: Phases or Augmented Realities that are shared across persons creating aejective truths.

-Example: Walking out your door, five paths show different colors:
+Example of 'your own AR experience': Walking out your door, five paths show different colors:
 - Red saturation: romantic potential
 - Green: money-making opportunities
 - Azure: intellectual growth